 While renting a one-bedroom apartment in a slightly remote (and therefore cheap) part of Dubai or Abu Dhabi will set you back AED40,000 to AED45,000 (around €10,000) annually, places in Sharjah or Ajman are at least 40 to 50% cheaper.
 They will also be in prime locations.

 In the more expensive emirates, a two-bedroom apartment will cost about AED90,000 to AED100,000 in a tony neighborhood.
 A three-bedroom villa in Dubai may cost upwards of AED150,000; whereas in Sharjah you may get it for AED90,000.

-Rents are paid through post-paid cheques, which are usually dated from the time you move in.
+Rents are paid through post-paid checks, usually dating from the time you move in.
 So if you occupy a place on the 10th of a month, subsequent encashment will happen on the 10th of every quarter; or once in four months if you have opted for a three-cheque plan.

-If your rental check bounces, there will be a heavy penalty imposed if your landlord complains.
+If your rental check bounces, there is a heavy penalty if your landlord complains.
 In the past you could be jailed, however now laws have been amended.
 If there is a valid reason for the check bouncing, speak to your landlord and assure him you will pay him as soon as you can.

-The rental security deposit in the UAE is generally 5% of the total rental value, which is paid upfront.
+The rental security deposit in the UAE is generally 5% of the total rental value; you’ll pay this upfront.
 It is refunded once your term is over, you move out, and the landlord is satisfied with how you have maintained the premises; and that there are no outstanding utility bills.

-In the emirate of Dubai, a housing fee is imposed with your water and electricity bill; this is the equivalent of 5% of your monthly rent.
+In the emirate of Dubai, a housing fee applies for your water and electricity bill; this is the equivalent of 5% of your monthly rent.
 So if your annual rent is AED60,000, and monthly AED5,000, the housing fee will be an extra AED250 month.
 This comes factored into your utility bills at the end of every month.

 Tenancy contracts in the United Arab Emirates